-- Drive Select Indicator - Displays 4WD when selected by the drive select switch or when the differential lock is engaged. - Seat Belt Reminder Indicator - Each time the ignition switch is turned ON, the indicator will illuminate on the speedometer for 8-10 seconds to remind occupants to secure their seat belts.
+- (10) Seat Belt Reminder Indicator - Each time the ignition switch is turned ON, the indicator will illuminate on the speedometer until the operator's seat belt is secured to remind occupants to secure their seat belts.

-The seat belt indicator is only a reminder and automatically extinguishes after 8-10 seconds.
-It does not indicate that seat belts are properly secured.
+The seat belt indicator and RPM limiter are a reminder and will turn off after the operator's seat belt is secured.
+It does not indicate that all seat belts are properly secured.
 It is the operator's responsibility to ensure all vehicle occupants are properly seated with seat belts secure and doors are properly latched.
 Serious injury or death could occur as a result of falling outside a moving vehicle.

-- EFI Malfunction Indicator - A diagnostic code (see list below) and engine icon will be displayed on the LCD whenever an EFI error is detected.
-The LCD will be normal, but the code and engine icon will continue to be displayed on the LCD until the error is corrected.
+- (11) Electronic Fuel Injection (EFI) Malfunction Indicator - A diagnostic trouble code (see list) and engine icon will be displayed on the LCD information gauge whenever an EFI error is detected.
+The code and engine icon will continue to be displayed on the LCD information gauge until the error is corrected.